MediScribe/docjet-mobile/docs/current/archive/user_id_auth_refactor_todo.md

         *   **Finding:** Ran `./scripts/list_failed_tests.dart` and verified "No failed tests found."
 Documentation changes didn't impact actual code functionality.
     13.5. [x] Run Analyze; determine with fixes should be done and which not due to ripple effects they would have.
 Add your findings here.
         *   **Finding:** Ran `dart analyze` on the updated documentation files.
 Result: "No issues found!"
 The documentation updates are clean with no analyzer issues.
-    13.6. [x] Address authentication TODOs from auth_architecture.md in the context of our AuthSessionProvider implementation
+    13.6. [x] Address authentication TODOs from feature-auth-architecture.md in the context of our AuthSessionProvider implementation
-        *   **Finding:** Added "Future Authentication Enhancements" section to `architecture.md` describing the planned auth enhancements from `auth_architecture.md` and how `AuthSessionProvider` lays groundwork for several of them.
-Also added an "Authentication and Job Operations" section to `job_dataflow.md` to explain how job components interact with authentication and how future enhancements will improve this integration.
+        *   **Finding:** Added "Future Authentication Enhancements" section to `architecture.md` describing the planned auth enhancements from `feature-auth-architecture.md` and how `AuthSessionProvider` lays groundwork for several of them.
+Also added an "Authentication and Job Operations" section to `feature-job-dataflow.md` to explain how job components interact with authentication status.

 ## Refactoring Complete!